 When you speak to your doctor, be prepared to discuss brands of diapers, lotions, detergents, and other household items your baby comes into contact with.

 Research published in the Scientific World Journal in 2012 suggests that creams made of plant derivatives, including aloe and calendula, help fight diaper rash (Panahi, et al., 2012).
-In particular, calendula fights inflammation and bacteria (University of Maryland Medical Center, 2013), two of the biggest problems with diaper rash.
+In particular, calendula fights inflammation and bacteria, two of the biggest problems with diaper rash.

 Topical creams and ointments are commonly used to treat diaper rash.
 They include: